-best practices, media organizations should also develop and think of civil mechanisms which can allow readers or their audience to flag and report triggering content.
-Within the regulatory bodies, an official monitoring mechanism put in should bе place for best practices promoting gender-sensitive reportage.
+In addition to the aforementioned best practices, media organizations should also develop and think of civil mechanisms which can allow readers or their audience to flag and report triggering content.
+Within the regulatory bodies, an official monitoring mechanism should be place put in for promoting best practices for gender-sensitive reportage.
 These bodies should also facilitate the awareness against stereotyping, objectification, and exploitation of women in the media.
 The aim should not only focus on creating change in the media discourse but also impact and inform public opinion.
 Through these practices, we aim to make media practice in Kashmir more inclusive and to create a space for women to not only exist but thrive in this sphere.